 Petrified Forest National Park

-Featuring a colorful desert landscape with significant deposits of petrified wood from the late Triassic period, Petrified Forest National Park is an Arizona treasure.
-Highlights include the Painted Desert badlands that cover the northern area, Blue Mesa Road Loop, and Newspaper Rock, covered with ancient petroglyphs.
+Featuring a colorful desert landscape, Petrified Forest National Park is an Arizona treasure.
+Notable for its significant deposits of petrified wood from the late Triassic period—that are as beautiful as they are historically significant—this national park is a must for nature lovers.
+Highlights include the colorful Painted Desert badlands, Blue Mesa Road Loop, and Newspaper Rock, which is covered in ancient petroglyphs.

 Hikers, photographers, and nature lovers will want to spend as much time as possible among the natural wonders of the Petrified Forest, including Crystal Forest, Black Forest, and Rainbow Forest.
 The Painted Desert offers a multitude of trails for visitors to explore the striated mounds of sedimentary rock.
 Many travelers opt to combine guided tours with visits to other attractions in Arizona, such as the Grand Canyon or Monument Valley.